wpengine/atlas-content-modeler/docs/DEVELOPMENT.md

 Developers with full GitHub repository access can create public releases.

-Before tagging a release, make sure to notify the FaustJS and WPGraphQL teams ahead of time.
+Before tagging a release, make sure to notify other WP Engine teams ahead of time in the `#oss-releases` channel in Slack.
 For normal releases, a 24 hour notice is desirable.
 For releases containing changes that break backwards compatibility, a one week notice is desirable.

 ### To release the plugin